-Location: Guillot University Center, Room 207
+LOCATION: Guillot University Center, Room 207 PHONE: 256.765.4223 • WEBSITE: una.edu/titleix

-Phone: 256-765-4223 www.una.edu/titleix

 The University of North Alabama has an expectation of mutual respect.
 Students, staff, administrators, and faculty are entitled to a working environment and educational environment free of discriminatory harassment.
-This includes sexual violence, sexual harassment, domestic and intimate partner violence, stalking, gender-based discrimination, discrimination against pregnant and parenting students, and gender-based bullying and hazing.
+This includes sexual violence, sexual harassment, domestic and intimate partner violence, stalking, genderbased discrimination, discrimination against pregnant and parenting students, and gender-based bullying and hazing.

 Faculty and staff are required by federal law to report any observations of harassment (including online harassment) as well as any notice given by students or colleagues of any of the behaviors noted above.
 Retaliation against any person who reports discrimination or harassment is also prohibited.
-UNA's policies and regulations covering discrimination and harassment may be accessed at www. una.edu/titleix.
+UNA's policies and regulations covering discrimination and harassment may be accessed at www.una. edu/titleix.
 If you have experienced or observed discrimination or harassment, below are some resources to contact.